Introduction

 Customization

-Once you've built the Linux kernel you may build the Maivin overlays.
-First, ensure you've cloned maivin-overlays to your local machine.
-We'll assume both linux-maivin and maivin-overlays have been cloned to your $HOME on a Linux machine configured for cross-compiling Linux ARM64.
+Once you've built the Linux kernel you may build the Maivin overlays. for simplicty, we will assume both linux-maivin and maivin-overlays have been cloned to your $HOME on a Linux machine configured for cross-compiling Linux ARM64.

 export ARCH=arm64